 Each incident is unique due to numerous variables and unforeseen developments therefore no decision making process is the same.
 However, there are several basic principles that must be met to consider activating the CWS system.
 The system will most likely be activated if: •The hazardous situation requires the public to take immediate action •The hazardous situation poses a serious threat to life or health •There is a high probability that the hazardous situation will occur

-CWS can be used for any situation in which there is an imminent threat to life or health.
-Some examples of common types of emergencies the system is activated for are: hazardous materials incidents, law enforcement activities, missing persons, utility outages, gas leaks, road closures, man-made disasters, inclement weather, etc. The CWS may also be used to advise affected members of the public when follow-up action is required.
+CWS can be used for any situation in which there is an imminent threat to life safety or health.
+Some examples of common types of emergencies the system is activated for are: hazardous materials incidents, law enforcement activities, missing persons, gas leaks, human caused disasters, etc. The CWS may also be used to advise affected members of the public when follow-up action is required.

 Non-life threatening incidents do not generally warrant the use of the CWS system.
-The CWS will NOT be activated for public communications that: •Do not request specific and immediate protective action by the public; or •Could be effectively delivered by other means. •Are commercial or political in nature. •Are not authorized by a responsible public safety official.
-Examples of such incidents are: major traffic delays, hazmat incidents that are contained to the facility (no off-site impact, as determined by CCHS), threats to property, informational only alerts.
+The CWS will NOT be activated for public communications that: •Do not require specific and immediate protective actions to be taken by the public. •Could be effectively delivered by other means. •Are commercial or political in nature. •Are not authorized by a responsible public safety official.
+Examples of such incidents are: major traffic delays, hazmat incidents that are contained to the facility (no off-site impact, as determined by CCHS), threats to property, general information.

 The CWS system is generally used only for initial emergency notifications to the public.
 This message will include the geographic location, the protective action to take, the location of the emergency as well as contact information for the authorizing agency.
 For details and additional information contact the authorizing agency listed in the message.

-CWS may use several tools to alert the public: Landlines; Cell Phone Voice, Text and E-mail (upon registration); Public Web Site; Social Media (Facebook &Twitter); Sirens; NOAA Weather Radios; the Emergency Alert System and the Wireless Emergency Alerting System.
+CWS utilizes a variety of tools to issue an alert.
+This includes: Landlines; Cell Phones (phone calls & texts) and E-mail (upon registration); Public Web Site; Social Media (Facebook &Twitter); Sirens; NOAA Weather Radios; the Emergency Alert System (EAS) and the Wireless Emergency Alerting (WEA) system.
 For more information on each one of these tools please see our Notification Methods section

-The protective action you will be advised to take depends on the specific of each incident.
-Some common protective actions include: shelter in place, avoid the area, leave now (evacuate immediate),etc. Keep in mind that the emergency alert is designed to provide initial information and instructions regarding the incident.
-Please keep yourself informed by continuing to monitor other public safety warning and information systems (such as television and radio) whenever possible.
+The protective action you will be advised to take is incident dependent.
+Some common protective actions include: shelter in place, avoid the area, evacuate immediately, etc. Keep in mind that the emergency alert is designed to provide initial information and instructions regarding the incident.
+Please keep yourself informed by continuing to monitor other public safety warning and information systems (such as TV and radio) whenever possible.
 If you have any questions regarding an incident occurring in your area, you can also check this web site for any active alerts.

-CWS is funded in its entirety through fees collected by Contra Costa County Health Services Department from hazardous materials facilities throughout Contra Costa County.
+CWS is funded through fees collected by Contra Costa County Health Services Department from hazardous materials facilities throughout Contra Costa County.

-CWS may alert you of an imminent threat to life or health in your area as soon as requested by an Incident Commander on scene.
-The alert will display as a specific type of emergency such as “law enforcement activity”.
-Also, depending on the type of incident or emergency, the message will instruct you to take protective action such as “shelter-in-place”, “avoid the area” or “evacuate”.
+CWS may alert you of an imminent threat to life or health in your area as soon as requested by a public safety agency.
+Depending on the type of incident or emergency, the message will instruct you to take protective action such as “shelter-in-place”, “avoid the area” or “evacuate”.